-Ensure the truck and loading surface are clean and devoid of oil, sand, ice, snow, or any foreign materials that can cause the excavator to slide.
+Ensure the truck and loading surface are clean, devoid of oil, sand, ice, snow, or any foreign materials to prevent the excavator from sliding.
 Clear the tracks.

-4. Steer the excavator to travel slowly onto the ramps, ensuring the tracks are fully on the ramp.
+3. Steer the excavator to travel slowly onto the ramps, being sure the tracks are fully on the ramp.